LouisLin0706/modular-clean-architecture-principle/README.md

 </p>

 - ## Presentation layer
-    Follow the app modularization
-    I'm gonna separate whole app by page, so each page is a feature model and it contains Activity/Fragment and ViewModel which will only handle rendering views and will follow MVVM pattern
-    - ex. feature_home: represent home activity witch contains several different pages
-    - ex. feature_info: it just a sample show maybe will have drama detail page in the feature

 - ## Domain layer
-    - With the Use Cases that will include all business logic and interact between Data and Presentation layer

 - ## Data layer
-    - Currently contains Network and response for server request
-    - Feature plan : Database , File , Sharedpreferences

 - ## Core
-     Response for provide basic/reusable stuff/utils/common
-     - base arch ex.
-BaseActivity/BaseFragment/BaseViewModel.

 - ## Router
-     Because separate whole page to achieve single responsibility for each model, witch mean feature model don't know each other.So the router is response fo define page navigation.

 - ## Features
-     - Unit test
-     - Define usecase
      - Store arch

 ### Used libraries: ###